 When you gradually grow and reach the age of adolescence and notice changes in your body, you might get confused and have questions about those body changes.
 Adolescence begins when your reproductive organs start maturing and this is called the onset of puberty.

 This is another science chapter that is highly significant from a daily life aspect and will help you understand how our bodies change during adolescence.
 The key themes covered in this chapter are how hormones affect the human body, and various changes throughout puberty such as a change in voice increased height, change in body form, increased sweat gland activity, and gaining mental, emotional, and intellectual maturity.
 Our CBSE notes cover all of the topics in this chapter.

-Chapter 11: Force and Pressure
+CBSE Class 8 Science Notes Chapter 11 – Force and Pressure

-Have you ever wondered how tug of war works?
+Have you ever wondered how the tug of war works?
 Why is it regarded as the ultimate game for determining strength?
 Why do your teammates yell at you to use greater force in order to win the game?
 The game is a basic instance of opposing teams exerting push and pull forces.
 Are you studying the Force and Pressure chapter in Class 8 Science?
 Read on to learn about the key ideas taught in Class 8 Force and Pressure in this physics chapter, as well as science notes and NCERT solutions.